Teobotti/Cybernews_bot/README.md

 ## Twitter

-The new feature involves latest top trends twitters about two topics like Ransomware and Data breach.
-Clicking the link will redirect on twitter App or website
+The new feature involves latest top trends twitters about two topics like *Ransomware* and *Data breach*.
+Clicking the inline button will redirect you on twitter App or website